 We began by asking him what the current condition of Levan Maisashvili was, the head coach of the Georgian National Rugby Team.
 This has been a source of concern for rugby fans.
-Levan Maisashvili, who was diagnosed with coronavirus in South Africa and treated there for more than two months, is now back in Georgia with his wife and .
+Levan Maisashvili, who was diagnosed with coronavirus in South Africa and treated there for more than two months, is now back in Georgia with his wife and family.
 “We’ll be seeing him on the pitch soon,” he said.

-Then we turn to the present situation, and in particular certain problems relating to the of the Rugby Union President at the start of the year.
+Then we turn to the present situation, and in particular certain problems relating to the election of the Rugby Union President at the start of the year.
 Alavidze tells us that the situation is resolved, everyone has calmed down, and the Georgian Rugby Union is open to all rugby-interested individuals for consultations and joint discussions.
 “Important success achieved in a relatively short period of time has helped the Union reach even larger audiences and remain transparent,” he says.

 “Another issue was the financial situation, given the economic conditions in the country,” he says.